 Check it out.

 Do you like what we do?
-Then please share, and subscribe to our newsletter so you won’t miss a recipe and help us grow our tiny blog J
+Then please share, and subscribe to our newsletter so you won’t miss a recipe and help us grow our small blog

-- Mix dry ingredients together in a stand mixer bowl.
+- Using a stand mixer: Mix dry ingredients together in the stand mixer bowl.

 - Increase speed, and let stand mixer work at it for about 8 minutes.